 Seasonal spots are a great way to keep track of when summer (unofficially) begins and ends.
 The Original Rainbow Cone, a seasonal ice cream shop in Beverly that’s been around since 1926, is a good example.
 Just like us, this place can’t wait for winter to be over, which is why it opens for spring and summer ahead of schedule, in the middle of February.
 The namesake ice cream cone here is made with layers of chocolate, strawberry, Palmer house (vanilla with walnuts and cherries), and pistachio ice creams, plus orange sherbet, and it’s the perfect treat for keeping up the illusion that the good weather is permanent.

-We keep hearing rumors that California is healthier than us, and has better weather.
-And the California-inspired food at Left Coast Food & Juice helps us feel like we’re getting ready for an ambitious outdoor activity like biking along Lake Shore, or going more than 20 feet without calling an Uber.
+We keep hearing rumors that California has better weather than us.
+And the California-inspired food at Left Coast Food & Juice helps us feel like we’re getting ready for an outdoor activity like biking, or actually seeing the sun.
 This casual counter-service spots serves things like grain bowls, pressed juices, and avocado toast topped with orange slices and sunflower seeds.
 So when you hear those sounds coming from winged creatures in the sky (they might… be birds… it’s been so long), get on your bike and come here.

 Eating and drinking on the huge outdoor patio at Big Star is a classic summer-in-Chicago experience.
 And while the actual patio might not be available to you during Fake Spring, this place still has a huge glassed-in front area that will sort of make you feel like you’re outside.
 Get a margarita and some tacos, and find a spot as close to the window as possible.

 1948 must have been a popular year for eating in the car, because that’s also when Calumet Fisheries, a little seafood smokehouse on the 95th Street Bridge, opened.
-This place has no indoor seating, so plan on sitting in your car unless it’s warm enough to hang around outside (if it’s the kind of day where you can justify getting away with just a sweatshirt, grab one of the outdoor tables instead).
+Plan on sitting in your car unless it’s warm enough to hang around outside (if it’s the kind of day where you can justify getting away with just a sweatshirt, grab one of the outdoor tables instead).
 Get some smoked salmon and fried shrimp - then the sturgeon, trout, whitefish, and herring for good measure.

 There’s nothing attractive about the ground during Fake Spring, since it’s spent months waterlogged under all the melty snow and ice.
 And the Indiana-style smashed burgers at The Region in Roscoe Village aren’t the prettiest things either.
 But they’re delicious, and the caramelized edges they get from being pressed flat on the grill make them worth any and all aesthetic compromises.
 Plus, this counter-service spot feels like the kind of place you’d stop in during the summer after a day at the pool.